curv3d/curv/docs/Language.rst

 3. Grammar
 ==========
-The following is an abstract grammar, with just enough structure to parse a source file into an abstract parse tree.
-It shows that there are 11 operator precedence levels, with ``list`` being the lowest precedence and ``postfix`` being the highest precedence::
+The following abstract grammar has just enough structure to parse a source file into an abstract parse tree.
+It shows that there are 12 operator precedence levels, with ``list`` being the lowest precedence and ``postfix`` being the highest precedence::

   program ::= list